EnlighterJS/Plugin.WordPress/README.md

 ## Upgrade Notice ##

 ### 4.0 ###
-Everything has been changed!
-New Highlighting Engine, New Themes, New UI - THIS RELEASE IS NOT BACKWARD COMPATIBLE -
+Everything has been changed - read enlighterjs.org/wp-v4 before upgrading - THIS RELEASE IS NOT BACKWARD COMPATIBLE

 ### 3.3 ###
 PHP 5.3 Backward Compatibility